Are Lizards Poisonous or Venomous? (What You Need to Know

 Conclusion

-So, are lizards poisonous or harmful to humans, dogs, or cats?
+So, are lizards poisonous or venomous?
 No, almost all lizards are completely harmless.

 The small ones you see around your home or garden aren’t venomous, don’t bite unless cornered, and are actually good for pest control.